 Severe tooth pain or a swollen jaw is a sign that you need to seek dental treatment immediately.
 Nancy Rotroff, DDS, MAGD, and Gerard Wasselle, DMD, providing Excellence in Dentistry in Fort Lauderdale, Florida, save time in their schedule for dental emergencies, such as root canals.
 If they determine you need a root canal, you are in safe hands.
 Call the office to book an appointment today if you have intense tooth pain or swelling in your jaw.

-During a root canal.
-Dr. Rotroff removes decay and infected material from the root or roots of the affected tooth (molars and premolars can have two or three roots).
+During a root canal, Dr. Rotroff and Dr. Wasselle remove decay and infected material from the root or roots of the affected tooth (molars and premolars can have two or three roots).

-After taking out the material, she cleans the area thoroughly, seals the tooth, and makes an impression so that a crown can be manufactured to replace the missing part of that tooth.
+After taking out the material, our doctors clean the area thoroughly, seal the tooth, and make an impression so that a crown can be manufactured to replace the missing part of that tooth.